Symbiosis is the most crucial biological process required in the ecosystem. It is the prime process that instigates evolution.

 - Defence Mutualism

-In all the above processes, whichever the organisms interact will be benefitted.
-The relationship is considered Obligatory and both the organisms are required for their survival.
+In all the above processes, whichever organisms interact with will be benefitted.
+The relationship is considered Obligatory, and both organisms are required for survival.

-This type of ecological interaction is considered common.
+This type of ecological interaction is considered standard.
 Examples can be cited as

 - Animals pollinating flowering plants